vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 **Exlusion setting preferences are currently in preview**.

 > [!NOTE]
-> Available in Defender for Endpoint version `101.23092.0012` or later till Insider Slow Ring.
+> Available in Defender for Endpoint version `101.23092.0012` or later till Insider Slow/Production Ring.

 The *exclusionSettings* section of the configuration profile is used to configure various exclusions for Microsoft Defender for Endpoint for Linux.